atharvarekhawar/LISA/README.md

 ## License

-LISA is licensed under the MIT License.
+Lisa is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 ## Community